thomasyang44/sko-tech-academy/docs/deploy/daffy-cp4ba.md

 | wdc04 | lon06 | tbc |
 | sjc03 | ams03 | tbc |

+The bastion server will provide the file storage for the cluster so ideally the bastion server and the cluster should be in the same datacenter.
+This was a last minute change to the Daffy config for Tech Academy, but since we are not using these clusters extensively (just showing how they are built) it's ok if your bastion is not in one of the datacenters listed above.

 Once you have updated your environment file, save it and exit the editor.
 Proceed to the next step [Cluster Build](cluster.md)